axieinfinity/ronin-documentation/docs/node-operators/testnet/validator.md

 mv chaindata-4-1-2023 chaindata
 ```

-5. Start the node by running the following command:
+8\.
+Start the node:
 ```
 cd  /axie/ronin-manager && docker-compose up -d
 ```

-After a few minutes, go to the [stats page](https://saigon-stats.roninchain.com/) to verify that your node is connected and up to date with the network.
+After a few minutes, go to the [stats page](https://saigon-stats.roninchain.com/) to check the status of your node.
+If it's green, the node is connected and up to date with the network.